 Thin dermoepidermal grafts: The depigmented epidermis is removed by superficial dermabrasion, including the papillary dermis, and very thin dermoepidermal sheets harvested with a dermatome are grafted onto the denuded skin.

 Suction epidermal grafting: Epidermal grafts can be obtained by vacuum suction, usually with 150 mm Hg.
 The recipient site can be prepared by suction, freezing, or dermabrasion of the sites 24 hours before grafting.
 The depigmented blister roof is discarded, and the epidermal donor graft is placed on the vitiliginous areas.

 Punch minigrafting: Small donor grafts are inserted into the incision of recipient sites and held in place by a pressure dressing.
 The graft heals readily and begins to show repigmentation within 4-6 weeks.
 Some pebbling persists but is minimal, and the cosmetic result is excellent.

 Cultured epidermis with melanocytes or cultured melanocyte suspensions: Depigmented skin is removed using liquid nitrogen, superficial dermabrasion, thermosurgery, or carbon dioxide lasers; very thin sheets of cultured epidermis are grafted or suspensions are spread onto the denuded surface.

 Micropigmentation is another option.
 Tattooing can be used to repigment depigmented skin in dark-skinned individuals.
-Color matching is difficult, and the color tends to fade.
-Skin can be dyed with dihydroxyacetone preparations, although the color match is often poor.
+Color matching is difficult, the color tends to fade, and the treatment can possibly provoke the appearance of new lesions.
+Alternatively, skin can be dyed with dihydroxyacetone preparations, although the color match is often poor.